AP Art and Design: Grade distribution

-AP Studio Art 3D
+AP 3-D Art and Design

-AP Studio Art 3D is a three-dimensional Advanced Placement Studio Art course that holds many similarities to the AP Studio Art 2D course.
-The course deals with three-dimensional artistic applications such as metalworking, sculpture, model, and ceramics.
+AP 3-D Art and Design is a three-dimensional (3-D) art course that holds many similarities to the 2-D course.
+The course deals with 3-D artistic applications such as metalworking, sculpture, computer models, and ceramics.
 Like AP Studio Art 2D, the focus is on the design of the artwork itself as opposed to its composition.